-A concentration risk is a risk arising from concentrating the Bank's transactions with an individual, parties economically related to the Bank, the state, a geographic area, an industry, a collateral provider etc. Bearing in mind concentration risk management efficiency, the Bank focuses on the quality aspect of portfolio management and appropriate portfolio diversification in compliance with the specified concentration limits (large asset exposure, industry or other limits).
+A concentration risk is a risk arising from the concentration of the Bank's transactions with an individual, a group of economically-related entities, the state, a geographic area, an industry, or a risk arising from credit risk mitigation procedures.
+Bearing in mind concentration risk management efficiency, the Bank focuses on the quality aspect of portfolio management and appropriate portfolio diversification in compliance with the specified concentration limits (large asset exposure, industry or other limits).